Frequently Asked Questions

 When should I use a credit card?

-Mastercard and Visa are widely accepted in Europe however most charge international transaction fees from 1% to 5%.
+Mastercard and Visa are widely accepted in Europe however some issuing financial institutions charge international transaction fees from 1% to 5%.
 Check with your credit card company for charges on international purchases.
 Make sure your credit card limit is sufficient for your trip.
 Advise your credit card companies that you will be traveling abroad so that they don’t flag unexpected foreign activity as possible fraud and freeze your account.
 DO NOT USE YOUR CREDIT CARD IN AN ATM UNLESS IT’S AN EMERGENCY.
 Frequently ATM withdrawals on a credit card are treated as cash advances and incur substantial fees and interest.

 Will my electrical appliances work in Europe?